salu133445/musegan/docs/index.md

 # Data

+## What is a piano-roll?

+Piano-roll is a music storing format which represents a music piece by a score-like matrix.
+The vertical axis represents note pitch, and the horizontal axis represents time.
+The time axis can be either in absolute timing or in symbolic timing.
+With absolute timing, the actual timing of note ocurrence is used.
+With symbolic timing, each beat has the same length.
+The tempo information are removed.
+In our work, we use symbolic timing and we set the time resolution to 96 to cover common temporal patterns such as triplets and 16th notes.
+The note pitch has 84 possibillities, covering from C1 to C8 (excluded).
+For example, a bar in 4/4 time can be represented as a 96 x 84 piano-roll matrix.
+Note that a piano-roll is typically single-track.
+We simply represents a multi-track music piece with a *multi-track piano-roll*, which is a set of piano-rolls where eack track is encoded into one piano-roll.
+For example, a N-track music piece will be converted into a set of N piano-rolls.

 ## Lakh Piano-roll Dataset(LPD)

 The Lakh Piano-roll Dataset (LPD) is a collection of 173,997 unique multi-track piaorolls derived from midi files in the Lakh MIDI Dataset (LMD).
 More infomaton about the LMD, please go to the [demo page](http://colinraffel.com/projects/lmd/) of LMD.

-- [lpd-matched](https://drive.google.com/file/d/0Bx-qnQlE_EmsWG1LbVY0MHY5ems/view?usp=drivesdk): 115006 midi files from 30887 songs converted into piano-rolls.
+- [lpd-matched](https://drive.google.com/file/d/0Bx-qnQlE_EmsWG1LbVY0MHY5ems/view?usp=drivesdk): 115006 midi files from 30887 songs converted into multi-track piano-rolls.
 These files are matched to entries in the Million Song Dataset (MSD).
 To make use of the metadata from MSD, we refer the user to the [demo page](http://colinraffel.com/projects/lmd/) of LMD.

-- [lpd-full](https://drive.google.com/file/d/0Bx-qnQlE_EmseEtIWGR6WHVoQmM/view?usp=drivesdk): 173997 midi files converted into piano-rolls.
+- [lpd-full](https://drive.google.com/file/d/0Bx-qnQlE_EmseEtIWGR6WHVoQmM/view?usp=drivesdk): 173997 midi files converted into multi-track piano-rolls.

 - [sparse_npz.py](https://drive.google.com/open?id=0Bx-qnQlE_EmsMFRISEd2MFJsS3c): utilities for saving/loading multiple scipy.sparse.csc_matrix in one npz file.